-An Installation Guide is a type of technical document that describes the steps required to install software, hardware, or any items that requires to be assembled.
+An Installation Guide is a type of technical document that describes the steps required to install software, hardware, or any items that need to be assembled.

-In other words, an Installation Guide is a technical communication document intended to assist people on how to install a particular program.
+In other words, an Installation Guide is a technical communication document intended to assist people on how to install a particular program or assemble something.

 An installation guide may include the following information: